MicrosoftDocs/Viva/Viva/insights/personal/Setup/deployment-guide.md

 ##### Confirm the configuration

 >[!Note]
-> If you're part of the Targeted Release program, you might see a new admin experience.
-To learn how configure access through this new experience, refer to [Using the new admin center](../../advanced/setup-maint/new-admin-center.md#personal-insights).
+> If you're a targeted release customer, you might see a new admin experience.
+To learn how confirm the configuration through this new experience, refer to [Using the new admin experience](../../advanced/setup-maint/new-admin-experience.md#personal-insights).

 **Role** - Microsoft 365 admin